Let’s be clear: you learn Python to get a job.

 - Start with learning syntax: how to declare variables and how arrays, loops, and functions work.
 Read about the OOP (Object Oriented Programming) in Python.
 Download the OOP cheat sheet here.

 - Finally, pick a random simple library and try to use it.
-That will help you get a glimpse of how a developer’s everyday job looks like.
+That will help you get a glimpse of what a developer’s everyday job looks like.

 The same thing goes for more specialized uses of Python.
 I know getting deeper into data science or machine learning might seem tempting, but the time for you to explore the specific areas will come later.
 Don’t waste time picking up scraps of knowledge you’re not yet sure will be useful.